THERE IS GOOD NEWS IN BUSINESS:

 PRAISING OLDER (AND YOUNGER) WORKERS

 Will Alexander of Western Industrial Labs in Edmonton AB has the sense to hire workers of "older age" but is puzzled that older executives don't want to.
 (The "she's too young" and "he's too old" lines seem to me to be collectivism, an odd approach for entrepreneurs to take.
 But I suspect that, in addition to sheep thinking, there is an issue of control - both groups tend not to take as much guff.
-(I supposed that word is a clue to which age group I am in. :-)
+(I suppose that word is a clue to which age group I am in. :-)

 Stock Exchange